marykolbas/playful-plants/design-plan/design-journey.md

 ![Consumer View Sketch 1](/design-plan/consumersketch1.jpeg)

 I sketched two designs (seperated by pink line).
-Since this is a mobile site, I prefer the right sketch with the Sort as a dropdown and Filter as a hamburger menu.
+Since this is a mobile site, Abi would prefer the right sketch with the Sort as a dropdown and Filter as a hamburger menu.
+This is because it makes the site more usable and follows common design patterns so she is less likely to give-up on using this technology.
+Additionally, the hamburger menu appears when tapping the "Filter By" button and will include instructions on how to use the filtering system.
 The small tiles rather than an aside column is better fit for smaller screens, which Abi will be using to view this site.
+Additionally, being able to view the plants visually first is more helpful and usable than including all plant details on the screen at once, which is likely to confuse and overwhelm her.

 ![Admin View Sketch 1](/design-plan/adminsketch1.jpeg)